CUH Logo

 Care for your splint and skin

-The splint must be worn at all times, other than to wash the skin.
 When you remove the splint, it is very important that the fingertip is supported and not allowed to bend.
 Placing it on a table top can be a good idea.
-To wash the finger, a damp cloth or baby wipe can be used, dry the finger thoroughly and place back into the splint.
+To wash the finger a damp cloth or baby wipe can be used, dry thoroughly and place back into the splint.
+Do not take the splint off to have a bath or shower.
+If the fingertip is left unsupported, it will bend and affect how the tendon heals and will likely result in a permanent droop at the fingertip.

 Exercises

-After six to eight weeks, your hand occupational therapist will show you some exercises to get your finger tip bending again.
+After six to eight weeks, your hand occupational therapist will show you some exercises to get your fingertip bending again.

 Your tendon is similar to an elastic band and needs to be stretched gradually otherwise it can be injured again or overstretched.
-This can result in an on-going deformity which can become long-term.
+This can result in an on-going deformity, which can become long term.

 You will be given three exercise guide splints set at 10, 20 and 30 degrees so you know how far to bend the joint without compromising the tendon healing.
 Guidance for using these splints, including when and how to progress, is set out below.

-Week one of exercises
+Week one of guide board exercises

 • Gently bend the tip of your finger into the 10 degree guide splint